Skip to main content

 Where do I receive my clinical education?

 The primary clinical education occurs in the School of Dentistry’s Center for Oral Health Care & Research, part of UT Health San Antonio.
-Students are divided into eight General Practice Groups (GPGs).
+Students practice in teams in the Comprehensive Dentistry Pre-doc Clinics.
 Additionally, there are advanced education program clinics and community-based clinics to which students are sent.

 How many operatories are in the clinic where I will work?

-There are 220 operatories for the General Practice Group clinics.
+There are 220 operatories for the Pre-doc clinics.
 Each advanced education program has its own clinic with varying numbers of operatories.

 What types of procedures will students be expected to perform?